Competition law: United States antitrust

-The Sherman Act of 1890 attempted to outlaw the restriction of competition by large companies, who co-operated with rivals to fix outputs, prices and market shares, initially through pools and later through trusts.
-Trusts first appeared in the US railroads, where the capital requirement of railroad construction precluded competitive services in then scarcely settled territories.
-This trust allowed railroads to discriminate on rates imposed and services provided to consumers and businesses and to destroy potential competitors.
-Different trusts could be dominant in different industries.
-The Standard Oil Company trust in the 1880s controlled several markets, including the market in fuel oil, lead and whiskey.
-Vast numbers of citizens became sufficiently aware and publicly concerned about how the trusts negatively impacted them that the Act became a priority for both major parties.
-A primary concern of this act is that competitive markets themselves should provide the primary regulation of prices, outputs, interests and profits.
-Instead, the Act outlawed anticompetitive practices, codifying the common law restraint of trade doctrine.
-Rudolph Peritz has argued that competition law in the United States has evolved around two sometimes conflicting concepts of competition: first that of individual liberty, free of government intervention, and second a fair competitive environment free of excessive economic power.
-Since the enactment of the Sherman Act enforcement of competition law has been based on various economic theories adopted by Government.

-Section 1 of the Sherman Act declared illegal "every contract, in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations."
+Section 1 of the Sherman Act declared illegal "every contract, in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations".
 Section 2 prohibits monopolies, or attempts and conspiracies to monopolize.
 Following the enactment in 1890 US court applies these principles to business and markets.
 Courts applied the Act without consistent economic analysis until 1914, when it was complemented by the Clayton Act which specifically prohibited exclusive dealing agreements, particularly tying agreements and interlocking directorates, and mergers achieved by purchasing stock.
 From 1915 onwards the rule of reason analysis was frequently applied by courts to competition cases.
 However, the period was characterized by the lack of competition law enforcement.
 From 1936 to 1972 courts' application of antitrust law was dominated by the structure-conduct-performance paradigm of the Harvard School.
 From 1973 to 1991, the enforcement of antitrust law was based on efficiency explanations as the Chicago School became dominant, and through legal writings such as Judge Robert Bork's book The Antitrust Paradox.
 Since 1992 game theory has frequently been used in antitrust cases.

 With the Hart–Scott–Rodino Antitrust Improvements Act of 1976, mergers and acquisitions came into additional scrutiny from U.S. regulators.
 Under the act, parties must make a pre-merger notification to the U.S. Department of Justice and Federal Trade Commission prior to the completion of a transaction.
 As of February 2, 2021, the FTC reduced the Hart-Scott-Rodino reporting threshold to $92 million in combined assets for the transaction.

+Canada

+Canada's competition laws are primarily governed by the Competition Act, a federal statute that regulates business practices to maintain fair competition in the marketplace.
+The Act includes both criminal and civil provisions aimed at preventing anti-competitive behavior such as conspiracies, bid-rigging, abuse of dominance, and deceptive marketing.
+The Competition Bureau, an independent law enforcement agency, administers and enforces the Act, with cases adjudicated by the Competition Tribunal and courts.

+The evolution of competition law in Canada dates back to the Anti-Combines Act of 1889, one of the earliest antitrust laws worldwide, which prohibited business conspiracies and agreements that restrained trade.
+Over time, this early law was replaced and updated by various laws including the Combines Investigation Acts of the early 20th century.
+The modern Competition Act replaced the Combines Investigation Act in 1986, introducing provisions for civil review of mergers and anti-competitive practices under a balance of probabilities standard, along with maintaining criminal sanctions for serious offenses like conspiracy and bid-rigging.

+Since then, the Act has undergone multiple amendments to improve enforcement, clarify provisions, and adapt to new market challenges.
+While initially enforcement was exclusive to government authorities, more recent amendments have allowed for limited private rights of action.
+The Competition Act and its enforcement framework emphasize preventing undue lessening of competition while balancing economic efficiency and consumer protection.